mozilla-b2g/automation-projects/gaia_npm_refactoring.md

   - For all external dependencies (which we can probably avoid vendoring) use an external caching technique like described in https://bugzilla.mozilla.org/show_bug.cgi?id=1094331

+A proof of concept with documentation on how to take it further: https://github.com/lightsofapollo/npm_monolithic